odrans/S3COM/README.md

 **A satellite simulator and retrieval sandbox tool for cloud studies.**

-**S3COM** aims to make cloud studies a little easier by
+S3COM aims to make cloud studies a little easier by
 - Providing realistic satellite measurements and cloud products consistent with model outputs
 - Computing the sensitivity of radiative quantities to cloud parameters (in progress)
 - Assisting the development of retrieval algorithms using output fields from high-resolution models (in progress)

 ## How to use

-Important parameters to run **S3COM** are stored in a namelist file.
-The default namelist lie is `config_default.nml`.
-The input model file must be edited before running S3COM for the first time.
-See the [namelist section](namelist.md) for details.

-S3COM can then be executed using the namelist file
+S3COM can then be executed using a namelist file as an argument:
 ```
 ./s3com config_default.nml
 ```

-Three output files containing satellite radiation data, retrievals and atmospheric fields are then created.
-See [this description](output.md) for more detail.
+The namelist contains information on input and output files as well as important options to run S3COM.
+See this [namelist description](output.md) for more detail.

 ## Environment & Compiling

-[RTTOV](https://nwp-saf.eumetsat.int/site/software/rttov) v13.1 is the main radiative transfer algorithm used in **S3COM**.
-It needs to be installed on your system and its libraries linked in the Makefile via the `RTTOV_PATH` variable.
-Please refer to the RTTOV documentation. **S3COM** has not been tested for other versions of **RTTOV**.
-Following RTTOV recommendations, it is advised to raise the system stack size, e.g.: `ulimit -s unlimited`
+S3COM can be compiled via its `Makefile` after adjusting a few dependencies:
+- [**RTTOV**](https://nwp-saf.eumetsat.int/site/software/rttov) libraries must be linked via `RTTOV_PATH`.
+Please refer to the RTTOV documentation for its installation.
+S3COM is currently tested for RTTOV v13.1.

-**NetCDF4** (C and Fortran) and **HDF5** libraries are required.
-It is advised to link them by editing `PATH_NCDF_C_LIB`, `PATH_NCDF_LIB`, `PATH_NCDF_INC` and `PATH_HDF5_LIB` accordingly in the Makefile.
+- **NetCDF4** (C and Fortran) and **HDF5** libraries are required.
+It is advised to link them by editing `PATH_NCDF_C_LIB`, `PATH_NCDF_LIB`, `PATH_NCDF_INC` and `PATH_HDF5_LIB` accordingly.

-The `basedir` variable must also be edited in the Makefile to indicate the repository where **S3COM** is installed.
+- `basedir`  must be set to the repository where S3COM is installed.

- `make install` (or just `make`) compiles the code to create the `s3com` binary. `make clean` cleans all repositories.
+`make install` (or `make`) compiles the code and creates the `s3com` binary. `make clean` cleans all repositories.
+Note that, following RTTOV recommendations, it is advised to raise the system stack size: `ulimit -s unlimited`.

-Advised environments for specific supercomputers can be found [here](Environment.md).
+Please refer to [the environment section](Environment.md) for advised settings on specific supercomputers.

 ## Current limitations

 - The current version is only configured to handle simulations from the **ICON** model.
 Some adjustments will be necessary to use outputs from another model.
-- **S3COM** only simulates measurements from passive remote-sensing sensors.
+- S3COM only simulates measurements from passive remote-sensing sensors.
 - Polarization and 3D effects are not included.

 ## R package